McGlinchey in the News

 “It gives me a lot of satisfaction, being able to help clients navigate emotionally charged issues that tend to bubble up at the employment litigation level,” she said.

-Tenley is the latest addition to the McGlinchey ranks this year, with the firm with the firm having hired Nashville based entertainment attorney Brenner McDonald as a member in February, as well as of counsel and associates in Boston, Baton Rouge, Irvine, California, and New York City.
+Tenley is the latest addition to the McGlinchey ranks this year, with the firm having recently hired of counsel and associates in Boston, Baton Rouge, Irvine, California, and New York City.

 McGlinchey Stafford has more than 150 attorneys in 15 offices in Alabama, California, Florida, Louisiana, Massachusetts, Mississippi, New York, Ohio, Tennessee, Texas, and Washington, D.C., according to the firm.